dheerajydv19/Cybersec-Handbook/Linux/Commands.md

 - To save your changes to a new file, use the :w <new filename> command.
 Note - Remember to always press ENTER after typing in a command to execute it in Vim.
 Also, be sure to always be in Normal mode when entering commands, as Vim will not interpret commands entered in Insert mode as commands.

+ - $ sudo find -iname file/folder_name - Used to search for files and folders

  ## Contributions